gw19/eleganttips.css/README.md

 ```html
 <button class='et'>hover me!</button>
 ```
-then creating a child element `<span>` with adding one of the following orientation in its class:
+then creating a child element `<span>` with adding one of the following position in its class:
 * et-bottom
 * et-top
 * et-left